TLDR: A brief fanzine-style rpg with a minimalist but neatly elegant 2d6 system in a hinted at Terry Gilliam-esque fantasy world.

 Special: You don’t recover Stamina by resting in the usual manner — instead you have to spend an evening with a hot iron melting your skin back together like putty… You may recharge plasmic machines by hooking your fluids to them and spending Stamina.

 Created by the Horizon Knights to enable them to take the fight to the Nothing.
 They would cast this on their squires and dive off the edge of creation.
 While this Spell lasts the caster’s essential bodily functions are linked to another, enabling them to breath or eat for them.
 They will need to breath and eat for two, making it hard to do anything useful while linked.
 The Spell lasts for a day, until cancelled, or on the death of the linked person.
 Note, if the linked person dies, starves or is choked you will suffer.

-Even if you just got your players to roll up characters and got them to just talk to each other the stories would just make themselves.
+Even if you only get your players to roll up characters and talk to each other the stories would create themselves.

 The wizard reaches into his sockets and extricates his eyes.
 Thus freed, the dark void behind them can see perfectly well in pitch blackness and suffer excruciating pain in light… Be careful not to lose those eyeballs though, they are the only way to end the spell.

 Cause the targets lungs to fill with water… They start to drown and are incapacitated with water pouring out of their mouth.